shabados/.github/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Suggestion
+name: User Suggestion
-about: Suggest a new feature or enhancement
+about: Feature or requirement written from the user's perspective.
 title: ''
 labels: '□ Type Story'
 assignees: ''